devastatorkai/fabriclab-buspend/README.md

-Step 1: Login to Microsoft Fabric, using your allocated team username and password.
+Step 1: Login to Microsoft Fabric, [******** ](https://app.powerbi.com/) using your allocated team username and password.

-Step 2: Navigate to your assigned workspace
+Step 2: Navigate to your assigned workspace which is the same as your login number.

 **LAB 01: Data Streams**